 The following theorem follows directly from the previous lemma, and our computing machine definition.

-\begin{theorem}[Coherent parallelisation] Let $H$ be any Hermitian unitary gate acting on a $d$-dimensional system or qudit.
-Implementing $m$ gates in parallel using a standard parallel computation implementation $H_{\|}$ is $m$ times slower than using a coherent parallelisation approach $H_{\#}$. \end{theorem} \begin{proof} Without loss of generality let the bound $\tau = 1$.
-Then, in order to use the standard parallelisation method within the bound set, one must use a normalised version of the parallel Hamiltonian $H'_{\|}(m) = 1/m H_{\|}(m)$.
-On the other hand to implement the $m$ gates using coherent parallelisatoin one may use standard coherent parallelisation Hamiltonian $H_{\#}(m)$ as defined above, since it is already normalised to $1$.
+\begin{theorem}[Coherent parallelization] Let $H$ be any Hermitian unitary gate acting on a $d$-dimensional system or qudit.
+Implementing $m$ gates in parallel using a standard parallel computation implementation $H_{\|}$ is $m$ times slower than using a coherent parallelization approach $H_{\#}$. \end{theorem} \begin{proof} Without loss of generality let the bound $\tau = 1$.
+Then, in order to use the standard parallelization method within the bound set, one must use a normalized version of the parallel Hamiltonian $H'_{\|}(m) = 1/m H_{\|}(m)$.
+On the other hand to implement the $m$ gates using coherent parallelization one may use standard coherent parallelization Hamiltonian $H_{\#}(m)$ as defined above, since it is already normalized to $1$.
 Then $p\left( H_{\|}(m)\right) = p\left( H_{\#}(m)\right) = 1$, as required.
 However,

 Which shows that using the Hamiltonian $H_{\#}(m)$ one can implement the desired gate $\bigotimes_m H$ a factor of $m$ times faster than using $H_{\|}(m)$. \end{proof}